The rise and fall of HK's Apple Daily and media magnate Jimmy Lai

 April 16 - On the same day, Lai is jailed for 14 months for taking part in unauthorised assemblies during protests in August 2019.

-May 11 - Apple Daily’s chief editor Ryan Law and its CEO reassure staff over rumours Hong Kong authorities would shut the newspaper before July 1 - the centenary of the founding of the Chinese Communist Party.
+May 11 - Apple Daily’s chief editor Ryan Law and its CEO reassure staff over rumours Hong Kong authorities would shut the newspaper before July 1 and arrest staff.
+July 1 is the centenary of the founding of the Chinese Communist Party.

 May 14 - Hong Kong authorities freeze assets belonging to Lai, including all shares in Next Digital - the first time a listed firm has been targeted by national security laws in the financial hub.
 Lai now faces three charges under the security law including collusion with a foreign country.

-May 27 - Reuters reports that Hong Kong’s security chief sent letters to Lai and branches of HSBC and Citibank in May, threatening jail of up to seven years for any dealing with the Lai’s accounts in the city.
+May 27 - Reuters reports that Hong Kong’s security chief sent letters to Lai and branches of HSBC and Citibank in May, threatening jail of up to seven years for any dealings with Lai’s accounts in the city.

-May 29 - Lai receives a 14-month jail sentence over an unauthorised assembly in October 2019.
+May 29 - Lai receives a second 14-month jail sentence for another protest.

 June 19 - Law and Cheung are denied bail by Judge Victor So.

 June 20 - Apple Daily marks its 26th anniversary.
-The paper says it has cash left for “a few weeks” of normal operations and it may struggle to pay staff.
+The paper says it has cash left for “a few weeks” of normal operations.

-June 21 - An adviser to Lai tells Reuters the will be forced to shut “in a matter of days”.
-[L2N2O301B]
+June 21 - An adviser to Lai tells Reuters the paper will be forced to shut “in a matter of days”.
+[L2N2O301B] Most staff resign, leaving a skeleton crew to keep going.
+Its board of directors call on authorities to unfreeze assets and say unless things change, the last edition will be published on June 26.

+June 23 - Police arrest an Apple Daily columnist on a national security charge.
+The paper brings forward its closing date, with one million copies of its last edition to run on June 24.

+“Thank you to all readers, subscribers, ad clients and Hong Kongers for 26 years of immense love and support,” the paper writes.

-Additional reporting by Jessie Pang and Sarah Cheng; Editing by Robert Birsel
+Additional reporting by Jessie Pang, Sharon Abratique and Sarah Cheng; Editing by Robert Birsel and Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.